Miami-Dade Corrections and Rehabilitation Department: 20th century

-On January 1, 1973, the Justice of the Peace Courts, Criminal Court of Record, Circuit Court, Metropolitan Court are all merged into the County Court or Circuit Court.
+On January 1, 1973, the Justice of the Peace Courts, Criminal Court of Record, Circuit Court, Metropolitan Court all merged into the County Court or Circuit Court.

 In 1974, the North Dade Detention Center was opened.
 The master plan was to begin the planning and construction of jails in local communities to service the local population.
 This facility was the only one built under this concept.
 In 1976 the North Dade Detention Center was closed and leased to the State of Florida.

 In January 1977, all municipal courts were abolished, turning over responsibility to the Dade County Criminal Justice System.

 In 1978, a new four-story Women's Detention Center was opened at 1401 N.W.
-7th Avenue.
+7th Avenue and all women were transferred from the Women's Anne.
 Pamala Jo Davis was the Facility Director.
-All women were transferred from the Women's Annex.
 In 1978, the empty shell on floors 7–10, except for C-wing, were completed at the PTDC.
 In 1981 the old Women's Annex was renovated and leased again from the City of Miami for use as a misdemeanor booking facility.
 It was named the Interim Central Detention Center (ICDC).

 In 1987, a temporary facility constructed entirely of modular trailers was opened with 400 beds.
 It was named the Metro West Detention Center.
 In 1988 two more temporary fiber cement structures were built on the parking lot of Metro West Detention Center.
 In 1989 a 9-story high rise was built with 1,000 cells, and was named the Turner, Guilford, Knight Correctional Center.
 The facility name was in honor of three outstanding local people.

 In 1991, all original structures at Metro West Detention Center were torn down when a new 1,002-bed facility was opened on the Northern half of the property.
-Construction then continued and a 1,230-bed addition was completed over the old facility site, and was completed in 1994.
+Construction then continued and a 1,230-bed addition was completed over the old facility site in 1994.
 In 1995 the existing Ward-D with 6 beds was closed and a new location in the Rehabilitation Hospital building with 30 beds was constructed in the Jackson Memorial Hospital Complex.

-In 1996, $14 million was expended on water and sewer pipe lines and connections to a future site for new facilities.
+In 1996, $14 million was expended on water and sewer pipelines and connections to a future site for new facilities.
 In 1997 $7 million was expended in the preparation of 115 acre of swampland for 50 acre, the working title of the site: Krome Detention Complex.
 The location of this site is one mile (1.6 km) West of Krome Avenue, with an entrance on Tamiami Trail.
 The first 500 ft of the entrance road is shared with the State of Florida, Department of Corrections facility, the Everglades Correctional Institution.